Tektonic/Control_Shape_Creator/README.md

 #-----------------------------------------------
 #
 #Description: This tool is used to produce a variety of different control shapes for your desired joint.
-#It will go through the procerss of renaming, creating offset groups and placing the control shape.
+#It will go through the process of renaming, creating offset groups and placing the control shape.
 #You can change the shape and size of your control shape.
-#To prevent any errors you may occur with not having your control shapes 0'ed out.
+#To prevent any errors you may occur with not having your control shapes 0'ed out or not in an offset group.
 #
 #To install this script create a shelf button using the following code:
 #